 Using this website

 This website is run by Visit Wales.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+For example, that means you should be able to adjust the following through your browser:

 - zoom in up to 300% without the text spilling off the screen